 Trust your solicitor

-To practise law in New South Wales solicitors must have successfully completed a law degree and a practical legal training course.
-Once they are practising solicitors, the Law Society helps to ensure their skills and knowledge are up to date by imposing mandatory continuing legal education requirements.
+To practise law in NSW solicitors must have successfully completed a law degree and a practical legal training course.
+Once they are practising solicitors, the Law Society helps to ensure their skills and knowledge are up-to-date by imposing mandatory continuing legal education requirements.

 Carefully consider what your solicitor advises you to do.
 Their advice is based on years of experience and training.
 Sometimes the best course of action may not be what you want to hear, but your solicitor, as your advocate, is obliged to have your best legal interests at heart.